Join our team!

 Pride Month

-Throughout the month and beyond, the Metropolitan Library System is committed to highlighting LGBTQ2S+ reading or listening recommendations and other resources, along with offering programs that amplify LGBTQ2S+ voices and stories.
-For the latest LGBTQ2S+ events at the Metropolitan Library System, please check our Calendar of Events.
+Throughout the month and beyond, the Metropolitan Library System is committed to highlighting LGBTQIA+ reading or listening recommendations and other resources, along with offering programs that amplify LGBTQIA+ voices and stories.
+For the latest LGBTQIA+ events at the Metropolitan Library System, please check our Calendar of Events.

 Pride for Children & Families